obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ## Notes

 > [!info]
-> The order of operations ensures that grouping does not modify which tasks are displayed, for example when the `limit` option is used:
+> The order of operations ensures that grouping does not modify which tasks are displayed, for example when the `limit` options are used:
 >
 > 1. all the filter instructions are run
 > 1. then any sorting instructions are run
 > 1. then any `limit` instructions are run
-> 1. then finally any grouping instructions are run
+> 1. then any grouping instructions are run
+> 1. then any `limit groups` instructions are run

 ---